If you are looking for an honest Thrive Themes review, stop here.

 I am using the Thrive Content Builder plugin on all the sites that are using Thrive Themes.
 This plugin opens you unlimited possibilities to design your site in every aspect you can imagine.

-If you look at some of the themes, there will be separate configuration pages for each of the settings category.
 But in case of all the Thrive Themes, you can edit the theme options on a single page.
+That too, without any page refresh.

-In the General settings section, there are options for you to upload the logo, set logo position, insert copyright or footer text conveniently without any coding stuff.
+In the General settings section, there are options for you to upload the logo (no need to CSS code the logo like that of Genesis or upload the logo file using FTP), set logo position, insert copyright or footer text conveniently without any coding stuff.
 There is no need of any separate plugins for inserting footer text and uploading logo.

-The navigation can set to float without adding any code.
+The navigation can set to float without adding any code or getting any plugin.

 In the blog settings page, there are options for you to display featured images for your posts, customize the meta information, author box below posts, read more button or link text, and much more.